tcolgate/tcolgate.github.io/content/blog/newest.md

 for spilling out to disk.
 This has the advantage that all the data is easily available when an internal function executes.

-Proetheus has no internal support for downsampling, so this needed to be done within the function (Lookalike used the inherent downsampling of an RRD file).
+Prometheus has no internal support for downsampling, so this needed to be done within the function (Lookalike used the inherent downsampling of an RRD file).
-For prometheus I opted to implement [Least-Triangle-Three-Bucket](http://skemman.is/stream/get/1946/15343/37285/3/SS_MSthesis.pdf).
+For Prometheus I opted to implement [Least-Triangle-Three-Bucket](http://skemman.is/stream/get/1946/15343/37285/3/SS_MSthesis.pdf).
 This was largely chosen because it seemed interesting, and there is a somewhat "visual" component to what PAA is trying to do.
 LTTB attempts to maintain the visual